Introduction to DDD Lite: When microservices in Go are not enough

 I like to say that “5 days of coding can save 15 minutes of planning”.

-Before starting to write any code, you should ensure that you are solving a valid problem.
-It may sound obvious, but in practice from my experience, it’s not as easy as it sounds.
-This is often the case that the solution created by engineers is not actually solving the problem that the business requested.
-A set of patterns that helps us in that field is named Strategic DDD patterns.
+Before starting to write any code, you should ensure that you’re solving a valid problem.
+This may sound obvious, but from my experience, it’s not as easy as it sounds.
+It’s often the case that the solution engineers create doesn’t actually solve the problem the business requested.
+A set of patterns that helps us in this area is called Strategic DDD patterns.

 From my experience, DDD Strategic Patterns are often skipped.
-The reason is simple: we are all developers, and we like to write code rather than talk to the “business people”. 😉 Unfortunately, this approach when we are closed in a basement without talking to any business people has a lot of downsides.
-Lack of trust from the business, lack of knowledge of how the system works (from both business and engineering side), solving wrong problems – these are just some of the most common issues.
+The reason is simple: we’re all developers, and we like to write code rather than talk to the “business people”. 😉 Unfortunately, this approach of staying closed in a basement without talking to any business people has many downsides.
+Lack of trust from the business, lack of knowledge of how the system works (from both business and engineering sides), solving the wrong problems: these are just some of the most common issues.

-The good news is that in most cases it’s caused by a lack of proper techniques like Event Storming.
-They can give both sides advantages.
-What is also surprising is that talking to the business may be one of the most enjoyable parts of the work!
+The good news is that in most cases, this is caused by a lack of proper techniques like Event Storming.
+They can benefit both sides.
+What’s also surprising is that talking to the business may be one of the most enjoyable parts of the work!

 DDD Lite in Go

 After a pretty long introduction, it’s finally time to touch some code!
-In this article, we will cover some basics of Tactical Domain-Driven Design patterns in Go.
-Please keep in mind that this is just the beginning.
-There will be a couple more articles needed to cover the entire topic.
+In this article, we’ll cover some basics of Tactical Domain-Driven Design patterns in Go.
+Keep in mind that this is just the beginning.
+We’ll need a few more articles to cover the entire topic.

-One of the most crucial parts of Tactical DDD is trying to reflect the domain logic directly in the code.
+One of the most crucial parts of Tactical DDD is reflecting the domain logic directly in the code.

-But it’s still some non-specific definition – and it’s not needed at this point.
-I don’t also want to start by describing what are Value Objects, Entities, Aggregates.
-Let’s better start with practical examples.
+But that’s still a vague definition, and it’s not needed at this point.
+I also don’t want to start by describing what Value Objects, Entities, and Aggregates are.
+Let’s start with practical examples instead.

 Wild workouts

-I didn’t mention yet, that especially for these articles, we created an entire application named Wild Workouts.
-What is interesting, we introduced some subtle issues in this application to have something to refactor.
-If Wild Workouts looks like an application that you are working on – better stay with us for a moment 😉.
+I haven’t mentioned yet that we created an entire application called Wild Workouts especially for these articles.
+Interestingly, we introduced some subtle issues in this application to have something to refactor.
+If Wild Workouts looks like an application you’re working on, you’d better stay with us for a moment. 😉

 Note